purpleclay/gitz/docs/git/show.md

 ## Inspect a tag

-Detailed information about a tag, and its associated commit, can be retreived from a repository by passing its reference to `ShowTags`.
-If present, the annotation and GPG signature of the commit will be retrieved.
+Detailed information about a tag, and its associated commit, can be retrieved from a repository by passing its reference to `ShowTags`.
+The GPG signature of the commit is also retrieved if present.

 ```{ .go .select linenums="1" }
 package main